CompArchFA16/Lab0/report.md

 * What happens when one or both of the values we are adding are zero?
 * What happens if we keep the same values but switch the order we add them?

+Both the test bench simulation and the FPGA passed our test cases, so we are happy with how we set up our verilog code.

 ## Test Case Failures and Changes
 Test Case 1

+Key:
+* Ai, where i is the ith digit of the bit string (i goes from 0 to 3)
+* Bi, where i is the ith digit of the bit string (i goes from 0 to 3)
+* Si, similar concept as above two, except for the sum bit string
+* OF, representative of the presence of overflow

 | A3 | A2 | A1 | A0 | B3 | B2 | B1 | B0 | OF | S3 | S2 | S1 | S0 |
 |----|----|----|----|----|----|----|----|----|----|----|----|----|